strategineer/personal-website/content/blog/2025-01-23/index.md

 The Maze of the Blue Medusa features a ton of wild characters and trying, sometimes failing, to give all of them unique voices was a great learning experience and a ton of fun my players and I.

-## Write session summaries to help you remember key NPCs and player actions to bring up again later
+## Write session summaries to help you remember NPCs and player actions to bring up later

 Taking note of the big moments in each session gave me more opportunities than I would have had otherwise to weave previous events, player actions and reactions into subsequent sessions.